Research Limitations

 4. Lack of previous studies in the research area.
 Literature review is an important part of any research, because it helps to identify the scope of works that have been done so far in research area.
 Literature review findings are used as the foundation for the researcher to be built upon to achieve her research objectives.

 However, there may be little, if any, prior research on your topic if you have focused on the most contemporary and evolving research problem or too narrow research problem.
-For example, if you have chosen to explore the role of Bitcoins as the future currency, you may not be able to find tons of scholarly paper addressing the research problem, because Bitcoins are only a recent phenomenon.
+For example, if you have chosen to explore the role of Bitcoins as the future currency, you may not be able to find tons of scholarly paper addressing the research problem, because Bitcoins are only a relatively recent phenomenon.

 5. Scope of discussions.
 You can include this point as a limitation of your research regardless of the choice of the research area.
 Because (most likely) you don’t have many years of experience of conducing researches and producing academic papers of such a large size individually, the scope and depth of discussions in your paper is compromised in many levels compared to the works of experienced scholars.